-That doesn’t mean that some of your subplots won’t be fairly complex, spanning many scenes before they ultimately resolve.
-In general, try to treat your subplots as complete short stories, in that they should be comprehensive if you read the included scenes back to back without any of the rest of the novel.
-With longer subplots, you will first want to divide them into individual scenes and then portion them across your main plotline (see the exercise in the next section on crafting your master plotline).
+This doesn’t mean that some of your subplots won’t be fairly complex, spanning many scenes before they ultimately resolve.
+In general, try to treat your subplots as intact short stories, in that they should feel complete if you read the included scenes back to back without any of the rest of the novel.
+With longer subplots, you will want to first divide them into individual scenes and then portion them across your main plotline (see the exercise in the next section on crafting your master plotline).

 Dealing with plot twists